Main illustration: Savannah Rusher

 Here are just a few of the benefits our teammates have reported:

 - New and improved features.
 Understanding the product from a customer’s perspective has increased customer empathy and awareness among engineers.
-This has resulted in major new features getting added to our roadmap, improving existing features, and even enhancing how updates are read within our product’s UI.
+This has resulted in adding major new features to our roadmap, improving existing features, and even enhancing how updates are read within our product’s UI.

 - New educational content.
-Our Product Education team recently attended a customer support session to understand how our customers use our support product and what topics they care about most.
-These insights have directly fueled the creation and improvement of our Support Academy course.
+Our Product Education team recently attended a customer support session to understand how our customers use our product and what topics they care about most.
+These insights have directly fueled the creation and improvement of our Academy courses.

 - Shorter wait times for customers.
 By understanding how best to partner with our Customer Support team, Sales have reduced the time it takes to answer customer questions, which has led to increased customer satisfaction and retention.